Formosa Resolution of 1955: Immediate aftermath

 The Joint Resolution did not resolve the Taiwan Strait Crisis, nor did it alleviate the hostility between the PRC and the ROC.
 Instead, the Resolution broadened the scope of the Mutual Defense Treaty by extending U.S. commitments to defend from PRC incursions of the offshore islands, in addition to Taiwan.

 As the crisis continued into early spring, U.S. officials warned publicly of the potential use of nuclear weapons when in March 1955, Secretary of State John Foster Dulles called for stronger U.S. intervention.
 Tensions were temporarily alleviated in April 1955 when the PRC announced that they were prepared to negotiate on Taiwan and ceased bombardment of Quemoy and Matsu.
 In May the PRC officially halted its shelling and agreed to a negotiated truce.
 On September 12, 1955, the Joint Chiefs of Staff consulted President Eisenhower, suggesting nuclear weapons should be used against the PRC if it launched a full-scale invasion of Taiwan.
 Making certain that Beijing was aware of this, the Eisenhower administration reached a temporary truce with the PRC until the conflict was revived when Taiwan began military reinforcement of the two islands.
 By May 1957, the United States provided Taiwan with Matador missiles capable of carrying nuclear warheads.
 When the second Quemoy crisis broke in 1958, which involved another deployment of U.S. air and naval forces, President Eisenhower threatened to use nuclear weapons once again.

 The 1970s

-Over a decade after the Second Taiwan Strait Crisis, the U.S. broke its relations with the ROC when the U.S. abrogated the mutual security pact and withdrew U.S. forces and military installations from Taiwan in December 1979.

-The year 1971 marked the beginning of positive relations between the U.S. and the PRC.
-These positive relations formulated in Ping-Pong Diplomacy, when the Chinese ping-pong team invited members of the U.S. team to the People's Republic of China on April 6, 1971.
-The U.S. players, as well as the Journalists accompanying them, were among the first Americans allowed to enter the PRC since 1949.
-In July of the same year, Secretary of State Henry Kissinger made a secret trip to China.
-Following the secret trip, the United Nations began to recognize the PRC and endowed them the permanent Security Council seat, effectively removing the Republic of China who had held the seat since 1945.